-According to a recent (2010) ruling of the Amsterdam Court of Appeal, employers cannot fire an expat employee without the consent of the court or the UWV (Uitvoering Werknemersverzekeringen – Employee Insurance Schemes Implementing Body).
+According to a ruling of the Amsterdam Court of Appeal in 2010, employers cannot fire an expat employee without the consent of the court or the UWV (Uitvoering Werknemersverzekeringen – Employee Insurance Schemes Implementing Body).

 Protection from wrongful firing practices

 Employers intending to terminate the contract of one of their employees must first seek the consent of either the court ( BBA- Buitengewoon Besluit Arbeidsverhoudingen – extraordinary decision employment) or the UWV.
 This measure is meant to both preserve social and economic relationships within the Dutch society as well as protect employees from abusive firing.

 Is this protection applicable to expats, as well ?